 NOTE: Rooms will only be opened for the room occupant.
 Proof that the room is yours will be required before the room will be opened.

-Ballarat: There is a phone available in the foyer of the FedUni Living Office 24 hours a day to call the Duty RA.
+Ballarat: There is a phone available in the foyer of the FedUni Living Office 24 hours a day to call 1800 FED SEC (1800 333 732).
 Phones are also available within units at Mt Helen.
-Outside office hours, if you are not able to get through to the Duty RA, contact the Duty Manager through the phone number above or by dialling 0407 869 282 directly.

 Telephones (all residences)